contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 B2C (individual end consumer) Stay in Simples Individual customer takes no credit — no competitive loss

-B2B Actual Profit (sells to large companies) Opt into the regular regime The customer loses 28% credit if you stay in Simples — high migration risk
+B2B Actual Profit (sells to large companies) Opt into the regular regime The customer gets only a reduced credit (a fraction of the DAS) if you stay in Simples — high migration risk

 B2B Presumed Profit Case-by-case analysis The customer is sensitive to credit only if it also migrates to the regular regime — depends on the mix

-B2B Simples (chain between Simples) Analysis by main customer If the customer stays in Simples, the mutual loss nets to zero
+B2B Simples (chain between Simples) Analysis by main customer If the customer also stays in Simples, the credit reduction is mutual and weighs less

 Mixed B2B + B2C Specific quantitative modeling The decision depends on the weight and margin of each channel

-Industry with a long chain Opt into the regular regime The intermediary customer loses credit → the whole chain below suffers
+Industry with a long chain Opt into the regular regime The intermediary customer gets less credit (a fraction of the DAS) → the whole chain below feels it

 Source: TaxUp analysis based on the CGSN regulation of the Tax Reform.